CoachbotSwarm/User-Guide/README.md

 ## Submitting your Code

 Every submission to our system consists of 4 components.
 The first is a file that you will push to the *submission_repo* when you are ready to run your experiment on the physical testbed.
-This file is of type .json and points to where and under what name to find the required input files (detailed below) in the main branch of your private repository.
+This file is of type .json, referred to in this guide as **submission_repo.json**, and points to where and under what name to find the required input files (detailed below) in the main branch of your private repository.
 These 3 required input files are the code that the robots will run, initial positions the robots should be in at the start of the experiment, and lastly, an email to be notified about experiment progress.
-The code that will be uploaded to all active robots, referred to here on out as **usr_code.py**, must be written in python and formatted in the way outlined in
+The code that will be uploaded to all active robots, referred to here on out as **usr_code.py**, must be written in python (robots currently run python 2.7.16) and formatted in the way outlined in sections below.
+The second file, referred to as **init_pose.csv** specifies the initial positions of the robots before the user code is run.
+Lastly, we have a text file, referred to as **email.txt** which simply contains the email address that should be contacted about that experiment.
+Remember to make sure the name of these three files match the ones you right in the **submission_repo.json** file.

-An experiment comprises of  The first is a .txt file called **email.txt** which simply contains the email address that should be contacted about e submitted code.
-The second file specifies the initial positions of the robots before the user code is run.
-Specifications of that file’s format and restrictions on robot positions are outlined in Section II.A.1.
-The third mandatory file is the code that will be uploaded to all active robots.
-This file, **usr_code.py**, must be written in python and formatted in the way outlined in Section II.A.2.
-The robots run python 2.7.16.
-There is a sample folder in the repo containing all three required files and a template for usr_code.py in the **Example_Folder**.
-Remember that your code should be placed in a folder in the **Code_Queue** folder to be run.
+After pushing these 3 completed, required files into the main branch of the user's private repositoy, make sure to fill out the *github_username.json" with the appropriate files names and rename this .json file to the github username of the private repository.
+This .json file then needs to be copied and pushed to the submission_repo repository to be submitted to our platform and run on the Coachbot robots.
+See the Github section above for a refresher on how to contribute code to a repository.
+Once the .json has been pushed to the submission_repo repository, the experiment has been successfully submitted to the testbed!

 A skeleton example of all 4 of these components are given in your private repository and other examples are included in the Example repository of the organization.

 ### Input Files

+#### User Code

+The user code file must be named **usr_code.py** and be written in python.
+This same code will be uploaded to every robot that will run your code.
+Section III below explains the available robot functions and various functionality such as sending messages and logging.
+Instead of a main function, the robot code will look for a function called *usr(robot)* so be sure to add that to your code as shown below.
+It is also good practice to add a small delay in the while loop (See Section III.A.8 for function specifics).

+**usr_code.py** format:

+*imports
+def usr(robot):
+&emsp; # write code here
+&emsp; &emsp; while condition:
+&emsp; &emsp; &emsp; robot.delay() # defaults to 20 ms which is sufficient
+&emsp; &emsp; &emsp; # more code here
+return condition*

+The current time limit for code runtime is 10 minutes so if your code hits this limit, it will pause the code and return all the information it received until that point.

 #### Initial Positions